Montgomery County Personal Injury Attorneys

 At Rubin, Glickman, Steinberg & Gifford, P.C., we help personal injury accident victims pursue compensation for medical bills, lost wages, pain and suffering, and other hardships they’re facing.

-To successfully handle a personal injury lawsuit, an attorney must have in-depth knowledge of the law and acute attention to detail.
+To successfully handle a personal injury lawsuit, a personal injury attorney must have in-depth knowledge of the law and acute attention to detail.
 Likewise, to show how someone else’s negligence caused your accident, we need to fully assess not only the present-day losses you’ve suffered but also any potential future losses.

 We handle a wide range of personal injury lawsuits, including those involving: